-with $F^{-1}$ the quantile function of the predictor (which returns the quantile level in Watts associated to a probability $\alpha \in ]0,1[$), $\Lambda_\alpha$ the \emph{quantile loss}, and $\mathcal I_{[\text{c}]}$ the indicator function associated to logical clause $c$.
+with $F^{-1}$ the quantile function of the predictor (which returns the quantile level in Watts associated with a probability $\alpha \in ]0,1[$), $\Lambda_\alpha$ the \emph{quantile loss}, and $\mathcal I_{[\text{c}]}$ the indicator function associated with the logical clause $c$.
 As discussed in Section \ref{sec:model}, the quantile function is estimated empirically using a set of sample paths $\{ \hat {\bold z}_n \}$.
-CRPS of course penalizes when observations are far from the median output by the model, but the penalty is increased if this difference is large while the model is excessively confident, as reflected, for example, by a narrow 90\% prediction interval (i.e., the interval between the 5\% and the 95\% quantiles).
-In other words, this allows to penalize models which are excessively confident, and somehow reward models which are able to better estimate the expected accuracy of their point forecast.
-In our experiments, we use 100 paths per sample, which can be used as input to return empirical quantiles.
+Of course CRPS penalizes observations that a long way off the median output by the model, but the penalty is increased if this difference is large while the model is excessively confident, as reflected, for example, by a narrow 90\% prediction interval (i.e., the interval between the 5\% and the 95\% quantiles).
+In other words, this allows excessively confident models to be penalized, and models that are able to better estimate the expected accuracy of their point forecast to be rewarded.
+In our experiments, we used 100 paths per sample as our input to return empirical quantiles.

-PV power is naturally zero at night time.
+PV power is naturally zero at nighttime.
 Therefore, including these time steps in metric computation is likely to bias nMAE and CRPS towards 0.
-To prevent this, we exclude time steps associated to a solar zenith angle greater than $85^{o}$ \cite{lauret_benchmarking_2015} in Equation \eqref{eq:rmse}, \eqref{eq:mae} and \eqref{eq:crps}.
+To prevent this, we excluded time steps associated with a solar zenith angle greater than $85^{o}$ \cite{lauret_benchmarking_2015} in Equations \eqref{eq:rmse}, \eqref{eq:mae} and \eqref{eq:crps}.